gooseberry/smoke/docs/user-guide/getting-started.md

-# Getting Started with Smoke
+# Requirements

 ## Set Chrome flags

-### Chrome Flags
-Hidden or experimental features that are not intended for use by standard users.
-These are typically features that Google are testing to be included in future releases and can be enabled through specific flags by opening the Chrome browser and typing `chrome://flags` in the address bar and hitting **enter**.
-This opens a new window on your Chromebook titled **Experiments** and as the banner at the top of this window states, some of these experimental flags can negatively impact your ChromeOS experience.
-To get the most of the games you install on LDE, this section guides you on how to set two flags: the *Crostini GPU Support* flag, and the *Pointer Lock for Linux Applications* flag.

-#### Crostini GPU Support
-This flag enables the Linux Development Environment to have direct access to the GPU.
-This flag is required for Crostini to run OpenGL and other 3D graphic processes on the system.

-#### Pointer Lock for Linux Applications
-This flag enables the applications in the Linux container to lock the mouse pointer to the application screen.
-This keeps the mouse inside the game screen so that if you cannot scroll past the screen and lose the mouse focus.

-### Step-by-step instructions
+For optimal performance with your games, you will need to set some *Chrome flags* on your system.

+!!!
+Note "Step-by-step instructions"
     1. Open the Chrome browser.
     1. Click on the address bar and type `chrome://flags`, then hit the Enter key.
     1. Click on the search bar and type `exo-pointer-lock`.
     1. Click on the drop-down menu next to the *Pointer lock for Linux applications* flag and select **Enabled**
     1. Click on the search bar and type `crostini-gpu-support`.
     1. Click on the drop-down meny next to the *Crostini GPU Support* flag and select **Enabled**
     1. Click on **Relaunch** at the bottom of the Chrome flags window to apply the changes and restart your Chromebook.

 ## Enable and Launch Linux Development Environment (LDE)